procyclinsur/Cheetsheets/k8s-cheatsheet.md

 	- deploy nodes that can support failure on pre-emptible nodes.
 - Use liveness and readiness probes to prevent traffic from being directed to your application until it is ready ( preventing loss of data )
 - Define resource limits and requests for your pods/containers ( prevents resource hogging )
-- Operations best practice should be to run a `kubectl diff -f file.yaml` before deploying a manifest to ensure, the c
+- Operations best practice should be to run a `kubectl diff -f file.yaml` before deploying a manifest to ensure, the changes you made are what will happen on the cluster.

 ## Tools